ChrisChrisLoLo/pusheenz40/README.md

 Disclaimer is that this design has very low tolerances for its key switches.
 You will likely need a 3D printer such as a Bambu Lab A1/A1 mini/P1P/P1S and set the slicing layer resolution to 0.08mm.
 Printers like the Prusa i3/mini may also work, but have not been tested.

 # About
 I hit the limit as how small I could go with choc switches.
-I found that kailh mute switches are an ideal small form factor alternative in terms of their size, durability, and actuation force.
-To make this board more accessible to build at home, it uses a rp2040-zero board that can be soldered on.
+For my bunchiez40 and modkipz40, I used kailh mute switches as a smaller alternative.
+While a good start, these switches are both fairly tall and not super comfortable to type on directly.
+This board alternatively uses SMD EVQP0N02B switches from LCSC, which lowers the board height considerably, and reduces manual assembly required.
+This board also uses 3D printed buttons, which makes keypresses more comfortable.

 More details about my research on mouse switches and experience with the pusheenz40 can be found here: https://chrischrislolo.github.io/orthoLabLogs/pusheenz40.html

-Case files include STLs, STEP files, as well as source OpenSCAD files that can be modified.
-The OpenSCAD models do not have fillets on them
+Case files include 3MF files, STEP files that include the top case housing, as well as the buttons.

 ![a pusheenz40](https://raw.githubusercontent.com/ChrisChrisLoLo/pusheenz40/main/photos/PXL_20240128_191100052.jpg)

 # Case
 The case files can be found in the `case` directory.
-The particular files you'll want are the `case_holes` file for the top part of the case, and the `case_holes_floor` file for the bottom part.
-CNC and 3DP works with the top part of the case, and I chose to 3DP my case bottom.
+There is either the inverted rails or simple rails model to choose from.
+The simple rails model can be cnc'd, but has a rare tendency to have the buttons stick when pressed at a weird angle (1/1000 presses, as a rough guage of frequency).
+The inverted rails model has less of this issue, but cannot be cnc'd due to its sharp edges.
+I currently daily drive with the simple rails model.

 3D printed cases can and should use the finest resolution possible on your printer, and ideally should use a higher end printer due to it's low tolerances.
 The models have been tested to work with the Bambu lab A1 and P1S at a layer height and detail setting of 0.08mm (extra fine).
-More details can be found in the BOM.
+It's recommended to use a high quality and/or a newer printer.

 ## PCB
 You can find the PCB source files in the `pcb` folder.
 The BOM files can be found in this folder.